Hill Forts of Rajasthan: Gagron Fort

 in the twelfth century.
-Later, the fort has also been controlled by Sher Shah and Akbar.
-The fort is constructed on the confluence of Ahu River and Kali Sindh River.
-The fort is surrounded by water on three sides and a moat on the forth side and hence earned the name "Jaladurg".
+Later, the fort was also controlled by Sher Shah and Akbar.
+The fort is constructed at the confluence of the Ahu and Kali Sindh rivers.
+It is surrounded by water on three sides and a moat on the forth side and hence earned the name "Jaladurg".
 The fort has reportedly seen 14 battles and 2 jauhars of queens.